danielmark0116/matchlytics-fs-scrapper/README.md

 GOOGLE_CLIENT_SECRET=X
 GOOGLE_CALLBACK_URL=https://DOMAIN.COM/auth/google/callback
 ```

+FORCE_COLOR is responsible for making the `chalk` library work within docker logs

 In `dev` the docker maps the containers `node_modules` to the ones located on YOUR local machine, thus you need to install them (if you use shell script provided, skip this step)